GravityPDF/gravity-pdf-documentation/docs/v6/users/setup-pdf.md

 ### Conditional Logic
 * Conditional logic is a [powerful feature of Gravity Forms](https://docs.gravityforms.com/enable-conditional-logic/) allowing you to show or hide fields in your form based on a user's response.
 We've extended this behaviour to Gravity PDF, allowing you to enable or disable a PDF if a user responded a specific way.
 * If the conditional logic determines a PDF should be disabled, it will not be generated for that entry.
-The PDF will not be accessible through the `[gravitypdf]` shortcode and will not be attached to notifications.
+The PDF will not be accessible through the `[gravitypdf]` shortcode or PDF merge tags, and will not be attached to notifications.
 Site administrators won't be able to access it from the admin area either.

 ## Appearance Section